MRU-MACO-1701-004-202304/lab-instructions/lab-00-hello-codespaces.md

 ## The Process

-When you click on the `get content` link, there is quite a lot that goes on.
-It's not useful at this point to go into great detail about this, but here's a very high-level summary of this Process, without too much technical mumbo-jumbo:
+When you click on the `get content` link, there is quite a lot that goes on behind the scenes!

+It's not useful at this point to go into great detail, but here's a very high-level summary of this Process, without the technical mumbo-jumbo:

 1. A copy of a template folder with the files and sub-folders necessary for the lab is created on GitHub.
 The name will end with **your** GitHub username.